nightmaregaurav/personal-website-cms-source/README.md

 # Micro CMS for statically hosted personal website [Personal Website CMS]
 This minimal CMS runs using client side technology so that it can also be hosted on a server that can only host static websites.
 It uses JSON api to make things Dynamic.
 It provides Setup GUI to allow editing the website contents and configuration.
 <br>
-`It's not jekyll.` `Personal-Website-CMS` is built using React and depend on one or more configuration files.
+`It's not jekyll.` `Personal-Website-CMS` is built using React and depends on one or more configuration files.
 This app uses the [React Router](https://reactrouter.com/) library to make routing easier.

 ### Most of the time, those who view this repository are looking for the [Release Repository](https://github.com/nightmaregaurav/personal-website-cms)